Guidance for GRESB Participants

 We are here to support you

-Our goal is to ensure you have a smooth reporting process.
-The Portal provides a Guidance tab for each indicator in the Assessment outlining the information to provide, we provide a free online training platform, and the GRESB Helpdesk is here to answer your questions.
+We want to help you have a smooth reporting process.
+The Portal has a Guidance tab for each indicator in the Assessment outlining the information to provide, you can sign up for our free online training platform, and the GRESB Helpdesk is here to answer your questions.

-In addition, you’ll find the following tools and functionality in the Portal to help you in your reporting:
+In addition, there are more tools and functionality in the Portal to help you in your reporting: